varnishcache/varnish-cache/doc/sphinx/users-guide/increasing-your-hitrate.rst

 difficult.
 Unfortunately Varnish doesn't have good tools for manipulating the Cookies.
 We have to use regular expressions to do the work.
 If you are familiar with regular expressions you'll understand whats going on.
-If you don't I suggest you either pick up a book on the subject, read through the *pcrepattern* man page or read through one of many online guides.
+If you aren't we recommend that you either pick up a book on the subject, read through the *pcrepattern* man page, or read through one of many online guides.

+Lets use the Varnish Software (VS) web as an example here.
+Very simplified the setup VS uses can be described as a Drupal-based backend with a Varnish cache infront.
+VS uses some cookies for
-Let me show you what Varnish Software uses.
-We use some cookies for Google Analytics tracking and similar tools.
+Google Analytics tracking and similar tools.
 The cookies are all set and used by Javascript.
-Varnish and Drupal doesn't need to see those cookies and since Varnish will cease caching of pages when the client sends cookies we will discard these unnecessary cookies in VCL.
+Varnish and Drupal doesn't need to see those cookies and since Varnish will cease caching of pages when the client sends cookies Varnish will discard these unnecessary cookies in VCL.

 In the following VCL we discard all cookies that start with a underscore::